kb-dk/solr-and-snippets/README.md

 ### On volumes, works, trunks and leafs

 An object in the content hierarchy is a _work_ if annotated with metadata.
 Work units are the ones returned by search engine returns in the result set.
 The granularity is an editorial issue.
 The higher density of metadata annotations the more _work_ nodes there are in a _volume_ and the less text there is in each _work_, the higher the granularity.

 The _leaf_ is the smallest unit of the tree which can be identified and therefore retrievable and possible to index.
 The user interface gives, for each _work_ in a result set a list of _leaf_ nodes that are relevant for the search. _leaf_ nodes are possible to quote but they do usually not appear in table of contents.

 The _trunk_ nodes are contained in _work_ nodes.
 They may contain other _trunk_, _work_ or _leaf_ nodes.
-It is possible to address a _trunk_ so it is possible to send a URI to someone and say: <q>Read chapter 5, it is so good!</q> They are indexed and searchable in principle.
+It is possible to address a _trunk_ so it is possible to send a URI to someone and say: <q>Read chapter 5, it is so good!</q> The _trunk_ is indexed and searchable in principle.
 However, the user interface only support them in table of contents and quotation services.

 A _volume_ is what comes close to a physical book.
 It contains one or more _work_ nodes.
 If a _volume_ contains only one and only one work, we refer to it as a _monograph_.

 All text is indexed down to _leaf_ nodes, basically <q>paragraph</q>, level, which implies

 * Paragraph in prose: <kbd>&lt;p&gt; ... &lt;/p&gt;</kbd>
 * Speech in drama: <kbd>&lt;sp&gt; ... &lt;/sp&gt;</kbd>
 * Strophe in poetry: <kbd>&lt;lg&gt; ... &lt;/lg&gt;</kbd>

 Hence if a _work_ is five hundred pages we can find pargraphs, speech or strophes relevant to a users search, and provide a means to address them.

 ### Identifying a node